sofaspawn/sofaspawn/README.md

 ```
 thanks for dropping by. feel free to look around (´◡`)
 last done: sofaspawn/gameoflifers
-currently working on: not sure....
+currently working on: not sure...
 *----currently studying for uni exams. will be done with it in a week. see you then----*
 ```